wowowo-wo/blip_sd_telephonegame/README.md

-## How to Make the Captions Weirder
+## How to make the captions weirder

 The key to interesting output often lies in tweaking how the caption is generated from the image.